FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ## Initial updates incorporated
   - Best lap on another screen
   - Add the times in reverse order

 ## Further reflection and updates
   - Add a on start method that delays the start based on when you are ready.
 This was combined with a light in order to give a visual signal to the user that the timer is about to start.

 Additionally, on further reflection, I realized the need for the reset button to actually pause the application and start again in such a manner that the user would have time to prepare accordingly.
+While thinking on this, I realized they would also need to see the exact start time.
+This is is similar to many models used in different racing games.

 ![IMG-0027](https://user-images.githubusercontent.com/112022260/191132010-c55035ba-96ee-49ef-b6c2-b40d6d1f0639.jpg)
 ![IMG-0026](https://user-images.githubusercontent.com/112022260/191132020-b50a41a0-a464-4ff7-b64b-9d834e1c507f.jpg)

+## Additional updates
+ - Added green light to extend the raspberry pi and give the user a visual aid in when the lap time is about to begin
+ - Add logic such that the first time you reset, it pauses the screen and when you hit reset it begins again given the user a countdown utilizing the green light
 ## Challenges
 A particular challenge I encountered when developing the datasets was the mismatch between when you hit start and timer clock.
 Due to the time between when I initially set the time variable vs. when it displays, there is mismatch that causes the appear the timer to start a few seconds in.
 Despite multiple code refactors, I was not able to figure out the exact cause and it is an area I would like to explore in the future for more precise timing.

 ## Refined video

-As always, make sure you document contributions and ideas from others explicitly in your writeup.

-You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
-What each person did should be explicitly documented.
-Make sure the page for the group turn in is linked to your Interactive Lab Hub page.